2017, Tackling Global Issues: Towards a New Era of Thinking and Acting?

-The interdisciplinary course North South consists of a series of lectures by experts on North-South relations.
-It covers a variety of contemporary social topics including social policy, education, law, international politics, health, agriculture, economics and management, architecture and planning, etc. The course exposes students to a plurality of perspectives on local and global societal challenges at a time of unprecedented globalisation.
+The interdisciplinary course North South consists of a series of lectures by experts on contemporary development topics.
+These topics, in the framework of North-South relations, cover contemporary social phenomena in the South and the respective challenges to sustainable development in a variety of domains (e.g. education, law, international politics, health, agriculture, economics and management, etc.).
+It exposes students to a plurality of perspectives on local and global societal challenges at a time of unprecedented globalisation.
 It aims at providing a broader and deeper understanding of contemporary global issues and to develop students’ knowledge as well as a (self-) reflective and respectful perspective on other cultures.

 This course is an elective course open to all students and interested people (free of charge).